maxkhang/maxkhang.github.io/index.md

 On this site, you'll find a lot about C++, programming tips and concepts.
 You might come accross posts about airplanes and aviation, because I love them so much. {:>}

 Hope my blogs can make your coding journey a bit easier.
-Have fun!